Biomechanics - Lower Body - NAT Diploma Course (9 CEUs)

 18 Video Classes presented by Phillipa Butler

-HD quality video accessed via our Virtual Classroom (password provided) with closed-captions subtitles in English.
+4k quality video (password provided) with closed-captions subtitles in English.

-Watch anytime online on any device (PC, Mac, Tablet, Phone)
+Watch anytime online or download on any device (PC, Mac, Tablet, Phone)

 |Online Exams and Certification||